Strong Quake Rattles Pakistan

 There were no immediate reports of any casualties.
 Seismologists put the preliminary magnitude at 6.1 _ the same strength as a Feb.
 4 quake that killed an estimated 5,000 people in remote northern Afghanistan.

 Today’s quake was centered 270 miles northwest of Islamabad in the Hindu Kush range of Afghanistan, according to Sallauddin Khan, director of a Pakistan earthquake center.

 Khan said there were early reports of damage in northern Pakistani towns of Chitral and Dir.
 Homes in the region are made of mud and wood, and collapse easily.

-In Peshawar, the capital of Pakistan's Northwest Frontier province, people ran from their homes and stood in the street waiting for the tremor to subside, Khan said.
+Khan said in Peshawar, the capital of Pakistan’s Northwest Frontier province, people ran from their homes and stood in the street waiting for the tremor to subside.
 The same happened in Islamabad, the national capital.

 The epicenter of today’s quake was barely 60 miles south of the city of Rustaq, the center of the remote Afghan region hit by the Feb.
 4 earthquake.

 It was impossible to learn immediately whether the quake caused more damage there.

 Most people in the area are still living outdoors in makeshift shelters, having lost their homes to the first quake.